r2devops/docs/docs/self-managed/installations/kubernetes.md

   - [Kubectl](https://github.com/kubernetes/kubectl)
 - Write access to the DNS zone of the domain to use with R2Devops
 - A user account on the GitLab instance
+- If you don't already have a license, get a free license [here](https://tally.so/r/wo1L0b).

 ## 🛠️ Installation